 Entebbe International Airport – Your Gateway to the Pearl of Africa:

 Entebbe International Airport is the gateway to Uganda and the only International Airport in Uganda.
 Most visitors, tourists, and safari-goers enter the Pearl of Africa.
 It would be best if you were twice vaccinated for COVID-19 and had a yellow fever certificate and your preapproved visa Application with you.

 Clearing the airport is straightforward and usually takes about an hour.
 If you are on a Safari with us, your driver guide will meet you in the meet and greet area for tourists on Safari.

 If you track Mountain Gorillas, consider flying into the unofficial Gateway to Southwest Uganda – Kigali International Airport.
 It is a three-hour drive to Mgahinga Gorilla Park and four hours to Bwindi Impenetrable Forest.
 Our Fly into Rwanda and Trek Gorillas in Uganda Safaris have become popular with our clients.

 Will I be safe visiting Uganda?

-Safety and Security is one of the things on the minds of travelers coming to visit Uganda on a Safari.
+are some things on the minds of travelers visiting Uganda on a Safari.

 A night out on the town in Kampala is best done with a Ugandan at your side.